Customer Data Platform: What Is It and How to Choose the Best CDP?

 While a CDP provides analytics capabilities, it should not be confused with traditional web analytics software products like Google Analytics.

-Web Analytics software primarily aims to analyze web and mobile app traffic and measure user behavior on specific digital properties.
+Web Analytics software primarily aims to analyze web and mobile app traffic and measure user behavior and customer interactions on specific digital properties.
 It enables organizations to track campaigns, macro and micro conversions and e-commerce transactions.
 However, data collection is often limited to web analytics software, and user data is aggregated and generally anonymized.

-What is the Best CDP for my Organization?
+What Is the Best CDP for My Organization?

 As with Content Management Systems and Digital Experience Platforms, there are specific considerations when assessing the suitability of a Customer Data Platform for your organization.